GoogleCloudPlatform/anthos-service-mesh-packages/docs/developer-guide.md

 testing system.
 To add tests, read the
 [official documentation](https://bats-core.readthedocs.io/en/latest/)
 and update/add `*.bats` files to the `asmcli/tests` folder.
-If there are any set-ups that could be shared among tests, update `unit_test_common.bash` in the test folder.
+If there's any set-up that could be shared among tests, update `unit_test_common.bash` in the test folder.

-The `//:test` target will by default run all the tests.
+The `:test` target will by default run all the tests.
 If you want finer-grained test targets, add new `sh_test` targets to `BUILD` and attach the relevant test files.